 But this week has been a little sad for me.
 An article of mine posted over at XOJane and received a much larger response than I was ever expecting.
 Hundreds of comments later I was blessed with an overwhelmingly positive response, many from survivors themselves.
 But then there are those few negative commenter's talking about how my story is most definitely false because it is so unbelievable.
 They were bound to come, I expected it.
 I know some were just being antagonistic and some truly don't believe what I have to say, but what they said hurt.
 Deeply.
 I know that when a story as unbelievable as mine is heard, it is human nature to want to discredit it.
 It is so horrific, it simply cannot be true.
 So the doubters look for the little details that they think do not add up, such as the fact that "I" use different camera's for my photo's (please note the photo credits I put at the bottom of each post!) and they jump on them in an effort to discredit my entire story, without any proof whatsoever.
 I was expecting some negative comments and I thought I had braced myself, but I was naive.
 I wasn't prepared for how the negative comments would remind me of all the reasons why I had spent so many years in silence.

 I get it.
 I look at my life, my very own life, and I shake my head in disbelief.
 I can't believe that I have lived through this.
 I can't believe that I have made it so many years without anyone knowing.
 I can't believe that the ones that did know had failed me to protect me.
 I look back at my childhood and I don't understand what went wrong.
-Why was I constantly returned to the home?
-The limit to the depth of my understanding at that age, sealed documents, and the jumble of memories that I have, have yet to help me understand why no one noticed, and why I was allowed to be returned so many times.
+Why did no one save me?
+The limit to the depth of my understanding at that age and the jumble of memories that I have, have yet to help me understand why no one noticed, and why no one helped me.

 The disbelief doesn't wane as I wade through the memories of my teenage years.
 I can't believe that I missed weeks of high school at a time, so many that I failed my entire freshman year and had to take a double course load my senior year just to make up for all of the classes that I had failed, and yet, no one noticed.
-I borrowed lunch money from a friend literally every day because I had no food.
+I borrowed lunch money from a friend literally every day because no one was buying groceries at home.
 His mom even worked at the school and they never noticed that I was coming to school many mornings after sleeping out of my home.
+What is even more disbelieving is that I'm not even sure my parents noticed, so completely wrapped up in my mother's mental illness, because if they noticed, they surely didn't care.

 As I got older it became so cemented in me that no one cared, that I became my own worst silencer.
 After I went to the police and tried to report my husband raping me, and they basically told me that we were married so it wasn't rape, it sealed my silence.
 For years the only thing I did was pile more and more into the closet.
 The few times that I did approach my family for help, I was reminded of just how very much it was all my fault, and I was shoved further into my silence.